 NRS 12.130 provides: (d) The court shall determine upon the intervention at the same time that the action is decided.
 If the claim of the party intervening is not sustained, the party intervening shall pay all costs incurred by the intervention.

-The Nevada Supreme Court has determined that United Automobile Insurance Company, ("UAIC"), was not entitled to intervene into this matter and the case should not have been consolidated.
+The Nevada Supreme Court has determined that United Automobile Insurance Company, consolidated.
 Thus, UAIC's intervention was improper.
 Therefore, Lewis is entitled to his costs incurred due to the intervention from UAIC.